istio/istio.io/content/en/docs/ambient/getting-started/deploy-sample-app/index.md

 {{< image width="80%" link="./bookinfo-browser.png" caption="Bookinfo Application" >}}

 If you refresh the page, you should see the book reviews changing as the requests are distributed across different versions of the `reviews` service.

-But we'll get to that later!
+## 4. Next steps

+In the next section you'll enable ambient mode and learn how to secure and visualize the communication between the applications.